Separating fact and fiction

 To achieve these policy targets, bioplastics, or plastics made from natural biodegradable material, will play an important role in society.
 Question being, how do we manage these materials, so they don’t impact the existing collection systems and infrastructure the country has for conventional plastic recycling?
 Will bioplastics deliver the environmental benefits that governments are seeking to achieve?

-To explore these issues and shape the agenda for the appropriate use of bioplastics, AIEN is pleased to host a one-day workshop showcasing the latest developments in government policy, reforms, packaging design, uses for bioplastics and impacts / benefits to existing recycling systems.
+To explore these issues and shape the agenda for the appropriate use of bioplastics, AIEN is pleased to host a two-part series commencing with a webinar designed to draw out the issues as seen from the perspectives of different stakeholder groups.

-The issues raised and discussed during the workshop will be summarised in an issues paper to be published shortly after the event.
-The AIEN intends to continue to pursue resolution of outstanding issues.
+The outcomes from these two events will be summarised in a paper to be published shortly after the workshop.
+The AIEN intends to continue to pursue resolution of any outstanding issues.

 We look forward to your involvement in this important industry event.